This post may contain affiliate links. Read my full disclosure policy.

 - 3 tablespoons fresh lemon juice

-- 1 teaspoon Pomonas fruit pectin
+- 1 teaspoon pectin

 Instructions

-- Place water and roses in a saucepan.
+- Place water and roses in a medium saucepan.
 Bring to a gentle simmer for 10 minutes, uncovered.

 - Add freshly squeezed lemon juice.
 Pay attention to the gorgeous vibrant color that emerges.